tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 I decided to provision pin connections for either serial or I2C LCD displays.

-AFter finding that KiCad didn't have footprints for half the components I wanted to use in the standard library, I decided to try EasyEDA for PCB production:
+After finding that KiCad didn't have footprints for half the components I wanted to use in the standard library, I decided to try EasyEDA for PCB production:

-* the coponent library is very complete (I didn't need to create any custom components)
+* the component library is very complete (I didn't need to create any custom components)
 * but the PCB designer is not quite as advanced as KiCad.
 Workable though.

-The [EasyEDA project is available here](https://easyeda.com/tardate/MilliVoltmeterDIY-8553e43370c2483c926e832323425b5b), and I've sent the board off to [OSHpark](https://oshpark.com/)
+The [EasyEDA project is available here](https://easyeda.com/tardate/MilliVoltmeterDIY-8553e43370c2483c926e832323425b5b), and I've sent the board off to [OSHpark](https://oshpark.com/).
 Note: I haven't built this board yet, so if you are looking at this, treat it as "unverified" for now.

 TBA!